 1. WordPress isn’t secure

-Sure, It isn’t bullet-proof, but that goes for any software if it’s not managed properly.
+Sure, it isn’t bullet-proof, but that goes for any software if it’s not managed properly.
 If you run WordPress updates as they become available, ensure you have strong passwords, and monitor security issues via a dedicated security plug-in, you shouldn’t have any significant security issues.

 2. WordPress is hard to use